Drive Whilst Disqualified – Fine, No Licence Disqualification

 - Tyson advised the client to bring a support person to court to show that she is connected to the community and is taking responsibility for her offending.
 It is important to remember that you should not bring children to court because magistrates normally do not appreciate this.
 In this case, our client brought her family friend along to support her.

 - Tyson asked the client to bring in proof that she was looking for work.
-After hearing the plea submissions on behalf of the client, the magistrate imposed a fine with no licence disqualification for the Drive Whilst Disqualified charge.

 If you are charged with driving offences, you should not underestimate the court’s power to impose an immediate prison sentence.
 We suggest that you call us immediately to discuss your matter because we are experienced in preparing people to put their best case forward.